Particular/docs.particular.net/samples/throttling/sample.md

 - nservicebus/operations/tuning
 ---

+Systems often need to integrate with 3rd party services, some of which may limit the number of concurrent requests they process.

-This sample demonstrates performing a search query against the [GitHub API](https://developer.github.com/v3/) using the [Octokit library](https://github.com/octokit/octokit.net).
+This sample demonstrates an integration with the [GitHub API](https://developer.github.com/v3/) using the [Octokit library](https://github.com/octokit/octokit.net).
 It runs in unauthenticated mode, which is limited to a fixed number of requests per minute.
 Upon hitting this limit, the endpoint will delay processing additional messages, until the limit resets.

 The solution consists of two endpoints; Sender and Limited.
-The reason two multiple are required in this scenario is are that NServiceBus does not support limiting messages by message type.
-So to limit **only** a specific message type then an endpoint is required to handle that message type.
+The reason two endpoints are required in this scenario is that NServiceBus does not support limiting messages by message type.
+So, to limit **only** a specific message type, a separate endpoint is used for it.

 ## Sender